KomodoHQ/komodo-investment-plan/faster-delivery.md

 _"What are the biggest barriers to faster delivery?
 How can we deliver faster?"_

+## Eliminate Interruptions

+### Personal

+ - Work from home.
+ - DND on slack.

+### Business

+ - No meeting days.
+ - Seperate support from feature development team members.
+ - Dedicate team members as "interruptable" vs "not-interruptable".
+ - Dedicated "dont interrupt me" time and office hours - allocated time for interruptions.

+### Tool / Product

-- Eliminate interruptions
+ - Measure interruptions - Interruption counter?
+Dash button?.

-- Reduce time to review and amend pull requests
+## Reduce time to review and amend pull requests

+### Personal

+ - Reduce the size of PRs
+ - Pre-allocated PR review time

+### Business

+ - Ensure PR is "complete" - checklist of expected content
+ - Have a hard limit for the number of "pending" PRs, and once hit, ensure they are reviewed immediately

+### Tool / Product

+ - Measure time from open PR to review
+ - Github tool - Automate elements of PR review - e.g. automate check for README update

-- Eliminate time waiting for resources / feedback
+## Eliminate time waiting for resources / feedback

+### Personal

+ - Pre-prepare a list of what resources / feedback is required for each ticket at the start of sprint.

+### Business

+ - Set deadlines for getting resources / feedback to us.
+Have a punitive system for handling delays / missing information.
+ - Ensure all resources / feedback are in one specific place.

+### Tool / Product

+ -

+## Stop changing tasks and priorities

+---

 - Stop changing tasks and priorities
 - Get rid of slow development environments, jumping through hoops, lack of existing documentation
 - Understand the problem from the outside